 OC11.12 INVESTIGATION

-OC11.12.1 The TSO may, if it reasonably considers that there may be an issue of non-compliance by the User, carry out an Investigation to acquire or verify information relevant to User's Equipment design, operation or connection requirements under the Grid Code, Connection Agreements, and System Support Service Agreements between Users and the TSO.
+OC11.12.1 The TSO may, if it reasonably considers that there may be an issue of non-compliance by the User, carry out an Investigation to acquire or verify information relevant to User's Equipment design, operation or connection requirements under the Grid Code, Connection Agreements, Generator Aggregator System Operator Agreement and System Support Service Agreements between Users and the TSO.

 OC11.13 TESTING AT THE REQUEST OF A GENERATOR OR USER

-OC11.13.1 A Generator or other User, as the case may be, shall, subject to OC11.13.2, be entitled, by notice in writing setting out the desired procedure (or, if the TSO acting reasonably so agrees, taking into account the nature of the test being requested, by oral request specifying the desired procedure, such oral request to be confirmed in writing as soon as reasonably practicable thereafter), to request the TSO to assist it (by Dispatch) in carrying out a test on any of its CDGUs or User's Equipment, as the case may be, as such Generator or other User, acting reasonably in accordance with Prudent Operating Practice, may request.
-In the case of a test (other than an on-Load valve test) on a CDGU, the procedure set out in the notice or specified in the oral request (as the case may be) shall include the level of Availability and the values for Technical Parameters which will be declared for the CDGU, Demand Side Unit, Aggregated Generating Unit or Interconnector for the period of the test in accordance with SDC1 and shall also include details of the Dispatch Instructions which the Generator wishes the TSO to issue to it for the purposes of the test which may be outside the Availability and Technical Parameters to be so declared.
+OC11.13.1 A Generator, Demand Side Unit Operator or other User, as the case may be, shall, subject to OC11.13.2, be entitled, by notice in writing setting out the desired procedure (or, if the TSO acting reasonably so agrees, taking into account the nature of the test being requested, by oral request specifying the desired procedure, such oral request to be confirmed in writing as soon as reasonably practicable thereafter), to request the TSO to assist it (by Dispatch) in carrying out a test on any of its CDGUs, Demand Side Unit or User's Equipment, as the case may be, as such Generator, Demand Side Unit Operator or other User, acting reasonably in accordance with Prudent Operating Practice, may request.
+In the case of a test (other than an on-Load valve test) on a CDGU or Demand Side Unit, the procedure set out in the notice or specified in the oral request (as the case may be) shall include the level of Availability and the values for Technical Parameters which will be declared for the CDGU, Demand Side Unit, Aggregated Generating Unit or Interconnector for the period of the test in accordance with SDC1 and shall also include details of the Dispatch Instructions which the Generator or Demand Side Unit Operator wishes the TSO to issue to it for the purposes of the test which may be outside the Availability and Technical Parameters to be so declared.

-OC11.13.3 (a) If the TSO refuses to conduct the test, either at all or in accordance with the procedure or at the time requested, the TSO and the Generator or other User, as the case may be, may discuss an alternative form of test or procedure for conducting the test or timing of the test to see whether agreement can be reached.
+OC11.13.3 (a) If the TSO refuses to conduct the test, either at all or in accordance with the procedure or at the time requested, the TSO and the Generator, Demand Side Unit Operator or other User, as the case may be, may discuss an alternative form of test or procedure for conducting the test or timing of the test to see whether agreement can be reached.

-(b) If the TSO agrees to the test taking place, to the procedure for conducting the test and to the time of the test, either in response to the original request or following the discussion referred to in (a) above, it will notify the Generator or other User, as the case may be, accordingly.
+(b) If the TSO agrees to the test taking place, to the procedure for conducting the test and to the time of the test, either in response to the original request or following the discussion referred to in (a) above, it will notify the Generator, Demand Side Unit Operator or other User, as the case may be, accordingly.

 OC11.13.4 (a) The TSO may then, in accordance with the agreed (or otherwise settled) procedure and timing and if agreed by the User, send representatives to the Power Station or User Site, as the case may be, in order to witness the test.

-(b) The Generator or other User, as the case may be, must, if agreed under (a) above, allow the TSO witnesses access to all relevant parts of its Power Station or User Site in order to witness such a test.
+(b) The Generator, Demand Side Unit Operator or other User, as the case may be, must, if agreed under (a) above, allow the TSO witnesses access to all relevant parts of its Power Station or User Site in order to witness such a test.